-It is not unusual for individuals to apply for Medicaid and discover that they own too many assets to meet the requirements.
-Medicaid is a need-based government program, meaning that your assets have to be below a predetermined limit in order for you to be eligible to receive benefits.
+It is not unusual for individuals to apply for Medicaid and discover that they own too many assets or have too much monthly income to meet the eligibility requirements.
+Medicaid is a need-based government program, meaning that your assets and income have to be below a predetermined limit in order for you to be eligible to receive Medicaid benefits.

 Spending down your assets simply means reducing the amount of assets you own in order to qualify for Medicaid.
 One of the biggest misconceptions people have is that you have to go broke in order to qualify for Medicaid.
 But this is simply not true.

 There are many ways to qualify for Medicaid benefits quickly, while legally sheltering your assets from Medicaid spend down.
 This is perfectly legal and does not involve hiding anything from the Medicaid agency.

 Proper Medicaid planning must be done lawfully and with consideration for both federal and state-specific Medicaid rules and laws.
 So, while federal guidelines may say one rule applies, it is very important to know what your state's rule have to say with reference to those federal Medicaid rules.